Content warning: descriptions of sexual torture, including to minors

 At the time my article was being published, national and international media, the South Korean police force, as well as the South Korean government had been largely ignoring the case, despite a petition signed by 200,000 people called for international investigation.

 This silence was shocking—not only did Nth Room concern girl children made into sexual slaves, the youngest being nine years old, but many victims were forced to mutilate or torture themselves on camera or were gang-raped.

 However, I am glad to say there have been developments, some of which could be considered good.

 Baksa (Doctor), one of the Nth Room’s ringleaders, was arrested on March 16.
-This man is allegedly responsible for forcing minors to perform extremely cruel and brutal acts on camera, such as to cut off a nipple, carve the word “slave” into their own skin, or, in at least one case, have a caterpillar climb into the victim’s vagina.
+This man is allegedly responsible for forcing minors to perform extremely cruel and brutal acts on camera, such as cutting off a nipple, carving the word “slave” into their own skin, or, in at least one case, having worms climb into the victim’s vagina.
 Allegedly, Baksa also incited others to gang-rape reluctant enslaved women and sold footage of the rapes online.

 "Cho had volunteered at a number of nongovernmental organizations, including those working with the disabled and children."

 After the ringleader’s arrest, approximately 5 million South Koreans signed petitions calling for authorities to disclose his identity.
 They revealed he is a 24 years old man called Cho Ju-bin.
 This recent graduate and former editor-in-chief of a college newspaper is now waiting for trial in custody.